alexisvdb/rnaseq_coexpression/README.md

 ## Citation
 This code accompanies the paper "Evaluation of critical data processing steps for reliable prediction of gene co-expression from large collections of RNA-seq data" by Alexis Vandenbon (bioRxiv doi: https://doi.org/10.1101/2021.03.11.435043).
 If you found this code useful in your research, please cite this paper.

 This code includes R, C, and some Perl scripts.
 Code has been written with as few dependencies as possible, and using base R wherever possible.

+Questions and comments: alexis.vandenbon "at" gmail.com

 ## Summary of the workflow